MaksMaib/WallCrack_pet_project/README.md

 # WallCrack_pet_project
-Сracked walls classification using unsupervised approaches.
+�racked walls classification using unsupervised approaches.
 This project combined the approaches of classical clustering methods and unsupervised deep learning.
 [Concrete Crack Images for Classification](#CCC) dataset was used.
 See [this](https://data.mendeley.com/datasets/5y9wdsg2zt/2)